 Farmers can apply to either theme or both, for any of the eligible items that best suit their business.

-There were 120 items of equipment on the list under Round 1; there are now 203 items on the list for the FETF 23 offer.
+There were 120 items of equipment on the list under Round 1; there are now 203 items across the two lists for the FETF 23 offer.

 The 203 items are split down into 91 items for the Productivity and Slurry theme and 112 for the Animal Health and Welfare theme.
 For Animal Health and Welfare items, the RPA and Defra strongly recommend that farmers talk to a vet before they apply for these items to help them improve their health and welfare of their livestock.
 Farmers can get advice by phone, email, or as part of a vet visit.

 Productivity and Slurry items can be found in Annex 3 on the RPA's guidance, and Animal Health and Welfare items can be found in Annex 4.